datawire/playbook/_playbook/microservices-playbook.md

 ####Isn’t this just SOA?

 Many people frequently point out that the core concepts of microservices were pioneered in service oriented architectures (SOA).
-While there are some technical similarities between microservices and SOA, microservices is focused on a different class of problems -- how to (organizationally, computationally) scale your cloud-native application architecture -- and takes advantage of cloud and DevOps technologies to create a more powerful, flexible approach to software architecture for cloud-native applications.
+While there are some technical similarities between microservices and SOA, microservices is focused on a different class of problems -- how to organizationally and computationally scale your cloud-native application architecture -- and takes advantage of cloud and DevOps technologies to create a more powerful, flexible approach to software architecture for cloud-native applications.